fynks/awesome-android-root/docs/contributing.md

 ---
 title: Contribution Guidelines
 layout: doc
 description: "Detailed guidelines for contributing to the Awesome Android Root collection.
-Learn how to add root apps, Magisk modules, and LSPosed tweaks following our formatting standards.
-Includes step-by-step instructions for submissions, quality requirements, and markdown formatting rules."
+Learn how to add root apps, Magisk modules, and LSPosed tweaks following our formatting standards."

 ---
 # Contribution Guidelines